SolidLabResearch/Bashlib/documentation/markdown/tutorial.md

 ## Setting up a Solid Server
 Before we use the Bashlib library, we need a Solid account and accompanying data pod to use the library.
 In case you already own a Solid pod, you may still want to follow the setup process, as some of the functionality will only be available for pods created on a [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer) instance.

-To setup a Solid Server where we can register an account and get an accompanying data pod, we will make use in this tutorial of the [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer).
+To set up a Solid Server where we can register an account and get an accompanying data pod, we will make use in this tutorial of the [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer).

-To setup a local Community Solid Server instance, please execute the code below.
+To set up a local Community Solid Server instance, please execute the code below.
-More information on the setup process can be found [here](https://github.com/KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/blob/main/css-tutorial.md).
+More information on the setup process can be found [here](https://github.com/CommunitySolidServer/tutorials/blob/main/getting-started.md).
 When you are done with the tutorial, you can remove the current folder to delete all created files.

 ```